mcdope/wrpdistributor/README.md

 - adjust remaining parameters in `.env` according to your needs
 - continue with "actually set up at least one containerHost" from [The easy way](README.md#the-easy-way-)

+#### Stuff you need to figure out yourself ####

+You should clean up unused sessions sometimes.
+For this there is a cli command provided - `./bin/console cleanup:sessions`.
+It checks every session for age and will shutdown the container (if there is one) and delete the session afterward.
+Optionally you can specify the timeout for sessions in minutes as an argument, the default is 3600 - so every session not used for at least an hour will be terminated by default.

+If you're running `wrp-distributor` via Docker you can just invoke `make cleanup_session` instead.
+If you run a self-configured setup you need to

 ### How do I use it?